Tanama Tales

 Frankfurt, Germany, Main River, Old Town

-The above options should be enough to keep you entertained for a day.
+The above options should be enough to keep you entertained for 24 hours in Frankfurt.
 However, if you have more time or are returning to the city, here are some additional options.

 Guests experience flora from a variety of climate zones within a park area of over 20 hectares (50 acres).
-The greenhouses on site are home to tropical and sub-tropical plants.
-Rose, rock and rhododendron garden can be enjoyed as well.
+The greenhouses on-site are home to tropical and sub-tropical plants.
+Rose, rock, and rhododendron gardens can be enjoyed as well.

 The Frankfurt Botanical Garden (a different entity) is located across this garden.
 Take into consideration this attraction is a bit away from the actual center.
 When planning a visit, take into consideration transit time (and options).